jpetazzo/griode/README.md

 of piano instruments in them, but in very high quality (i.e. using different samples for each note and for different velocity levels.)

-The script `download-soundfonts.sh` will try to download a few SoundFonts for you.
-Then create a symlink named `default.sf2` pointing to the SoundFont of your choice.

 Here are a few links to some SF2 files:
 - [GeneralUser](http://www.schristiancollins.com/generaluser.php)
 - [Fluid SoundFont](https://packages.debian.org/source/sid/fluid-soundfont)
 - [Soundfonts4U](https://sites.google.com/site/soundfonts4u/)
 - [8bitsf](https://musical-artifacts.com/artifacts/23/8bitsf.SF2)

 ### Usage